Dandeli Wildlife Sanctuary

-Dandeli Wildlife Sanctuary is a birdwatchers paradise, housing nearly 200 species of birds, most famous for the great hornbill (great Indian hornbill or great pied hornbill) and the Malabar pied hornbill.
-It is also the only known tiger reserve in India to report frequent sightings of the elusive black panther.
-It is also known to house the Indian sloth bear, the Indian pangolin, the giant Malabar squirrel, dhole, the Indian jackal and the muntjac (barking deer).
+Dandeli Wildlife Sanctuary is home to nearly 270 bird species, including the great hornbill (great Indian hornbill or great pied hornbill) and the Malabar pied hornbill.
+It is also the only tiger reserve in India to report frequent sightings of the black panther.
+It also features the Indian sloth bear, the Indian pangolin, the giant Malabar squirrel, dhole, the Indian jackal and the muntjac (barking deer).
 Sightings of the Indian elephant and the Indian peafowl are pretty common.
 The king cobra and the mugger crocodile (Indian crocodile) are the prime reptilians in Dandeli Wildlife Sanctuary.

 The forests in Dandeli are a mixture of dense deciduous trees interspersed with bamboo and teak plantations.
-The sanctuary is rich in flora and fauna.
-Crocodiles are major wildlife attraction in this sanctuary.
-It offers a unique experience of bird watching and crocodile spotting.
-You can walk through the forest or enjoy bird watching.
-There are a variety of reptilian and amphibian species in and around the wildlife sanctuary.